Shopify/tainted_love/README.md

 ## Usage
-TaintedLove is enabled in your project
+Enable TaintedLove in your project

 ```ruby
 TaintedLove.enable! do |config|